paleobiotechnology/pptase_ddiscoideum/README.md

 The study investigates the physiological, transcriptomic, and metabolomic consequences of a phosphopantetheinyl transferase (DiSfp) knockout in *Dictyostelium discoideum*, revealing the role of polyketide synthases (PKSs) in amoeba development and metabolism.

-This repository accompanies a research manuscript currently under review and may be updated prior to final publication.

 ---

 ## Overview